I AM …

 BEING A TAV STUDENT

-- A free private gym membership
+- A free membership to TAV’s private gym

 - Attend events hosted by the College

-- Join and take part in our clubs and /or cooperatives
+- Join and take part in our clubs and/or cooperatives

-- To vote in TCSA elections and referendums
+- Vote in TCSA elections

-- Private study rooms
+- Use on-campus study rooms

 NEW TO COLLEGE-LEVEL STUDIES?
 LEARN ABOUT PLAGIARISM

-Something that many college students are not properly exposed to in highschool is plagiarism and source citing.
+Something that many college students are not properly exposed to in high school is plagiarism and source citing.
 Understanding plagiarism and how to avoid it will become an increasingly important part of your higher education learning experience.
 Below are four recommended steps to quickly learning about plagiarism and citing sources.

 We invite you to watch this short video produced by the Goodwill Community Foundation Inc.